BiodiversityDataScienceCorp/intro-niche-modeling/README.md

 ## Instructions

+1. Go to RNR 496B/DSCI 245 workspace on rstudio.cloud, and start the assignment "intro-niche-modeling".

-1. Open `src/sample.R` and follow the steps to create a species distribution model for *Phidippus johnsoni*.
+2. Open `src/sample.R` and follow the steps to create a species distribution model for *Phidippus johnsoni*.
 We'll do this together as a class.

-2. When finished, open `src/yourTurn.R`, and follow the same process to generate a species distribution model for your milkweed species.
+3. When finished, open `src/yourTurn.R`, and follow the same process to generate a species distribution model for your milkweed species.

 ## Using this in your group's repository